 - the Date/Time is within a recent time window (e.g. 5 seconds).

 If valid, the request is accepted and processed by the SKM-S. A standalone ServiceID, or a ServiceID in combination with a ClientID, DeviceID, or UserID may be present in the SEAL KP Request message.
+This combination may include flow IDs for finer-grained provisioning identification in SEALDD contexts.
 This combination may be used by the KMS to map the key material in the Payload with a specific client, device, or user.
 The format and content of a key provisioning Payload is defined by the VAL application or VAL service owner/operator and is out of scope of this document.
 For example, such content may include VAL specific keys, additional tokens, credentials, or other important security related information.